 Data is growing rapidly, and with so many applications making up modern business systems it is often largely unstructured.
-Data sprawl across an organization starts to create new challenges with data and how it is stored, managed and protected.
+Data sprawl across an organisation starts to create new challenges with data and how it is stored, managed and protected.
 There is also a significant risk to data in the form of cyber-threats, ransomware still being one of the most common in 2017.
-In addition to protecting systems, organizations have a responsibility to ensure they are compliant with data protection laws and industry regulations, something which becomes increasingly difficult without a full understanding of what data the organization holds.
+In addition to protecting systems, organisations have a responsibility to ensure they are compliant with data protection laws and industry regulations, something which becomes increasingly difficult without a full understanding of what data the organisation holds.

 What is eDiscovery?